vg-json-data/sm-json-data/logicalRequirements.md

 The number of framesRemaining in that case is:
   * 180 if there is a usable runway in the destination room
   * Roughly 175 if there is no usable runway in the destination room
+* Please note that fulfilling this logical element also causes the room to be reset.
+This means all obstacles respawn.

 Please refer to the section about runways in [the Region documentation](region/region-readme.md) for a more detailed explanation of runways and how to combine them.